 The course attempts a hands-on approach to aspects of Criminology I against the background of sociological and psychological theories of crime.
 This course will examine and critique two of the essential institutions in society intended to treat or deal with crime: law enforcement and corrections.
-As part of the content of the course, students will also develop complimentary research knowledge on deportees, a trenchant matter in the Caribbean that has numerous security, law enforcement and political considerations.
+Focus will be given to the direction required for Caribbean Police to take amidst the need for more service oriented and accountable forces.